Rumer (musician): 2010–2011: Solo career as Rumer, Seasons of My Soul and Rumer Sings Bacharach at Christmas

 Rumer's debut album Seasons of My Soul was released on 1 November 2010, produced by her mentor, British composer Steve Brown.
 Her debut single, "Slow", was featured on Smooth FM, and the single "Aretha" on BBC Radio 2's Record of the Week feature, and she is signed to Atlantic Records.
-Seasons of My Soul, peaked on the UK Charts at #3, was listed at #26 in the Official Top 40 Biggest Debut Albums of the Decade in 2019, and was certified platinum in 2013 having sold over one million copies.
+Seasons of My Soul, peaked on the UK Charts at No. 3, was listed at No. 26 in the Official Top 40 Biggest Debut Albums of the Decade in 2019, and was certified platinum in 2013 having sold over one million copies.
 She supported Jools Holland on his UK tour in the Autumn of 2010 which included a performance at the Albert Hall in London.

 Rumer received a personal note from Richard Carpenter regarding her debut album, "You not only sing beautifully," writes Carpenter, "but what you've created is actually musical, something that has been in short supply in recent years.
 The fact that the album is a sales success as well is reassuring to me, as I still firmly believe that if the public is exposed to music that is natural and of high quality, they will respond positively.
 Congratulations".

 After Burt Bacharach invited Rumer to his California home to hear her sing, Atlantic Records released Rumer Sings Bacharach at Christmas on 13 December 2010.
 It featured "Some Lovers" from the musical Gift of the Magi by Bacharach and Steven Sater.
 A limited edition 7-inch vinyl version was also released with a cover personally designed by Rumer.

 Rumer also contributed to a memorial concert to film composer, John Barry, which took place on 20 June 2011 at the Royal Albert Hall in London where the Royal Philharmonic Orchestra, Dame Shirley Bassey, David Arnold, Wynne Evans, trumpeter Derek Watkins and others performed Barry's music.
 Rumer performed the John Barry/Hal David song "We Have All the Time in the World" accompanied by the Royal Philharmonic Orchestra conducted by Nicholas Dodd.
 She recorded the track "I Believe in You" for the end credits to Johnny English Reborn, released in October 2011.
 In January 2012 she started her first American tour in Los Angeles.
-A multi-national Facebook fan group, "Rumer Worldwide Fans", was founded by a fan in San Francisco on 25 January 2012.